 Digital Futures Summer Research Internship (SRI) Program 2025: A Launchpad for Future Researchers

 The Digital Futures Summer Research Internship (SRI) is an exciting initiative aimed at offering undergraduate and master’s students from KTH Royal Institute of Technology and Stockholm University a hands-on introduction to academic research.
-Designed specifically for students nominated by KTH Digital Futures faculty, this program fosters the development of critical research skills, collaboration, and academic growth within a high-impact, interdisciplinary, and increasingly international environment.
+Designed specifically for students nominated by Digital Futures faculty, this program fosters the development of critical research skills, collaboration, and academic growth within a high-impact, interdisciplinary, and increasingly international environment.

 Running from June to July 2025, the 8-week internship program allows selected students to work under the direct supervision of researchers affiliated with Digital Futures.
 The SRI’s primary objective is to offer participants a first-hand academic research experience, helping them build foundational expertise for future graduate studies or research careers.